Church of England sees momentum for ethical investment

 "We still have concerns about the banks as you would imagine.
 I think there is a change in sentiment in retail banking.
 I'm not sure there's a change of sentiment in investment banking," he said.

-His confidence in bringing change in the banking sector was reflected two weeks ago when it emerged the Church had joined U.S. investors to back a new "ethical" British bank from branches sold by Royal Bank of Scotland (RBS.L).
+His confidence in bringing change in the banking sector was reflected two weeks ago when it emerged the Church had joined U.S. investors to back a new "ethical" British bank from branches sold by Royal Bank of Scotland.

 Whittam Smith said the Church's investment in 314 branches of the dormant Williams & Glyn's brand was worth about 60 million pounds and the Church would appoint one board director.